 Place the plant in the hole and fill in around your plant with your soil mixture.

 Use a hose to soak your new planting and settle the soil.

 Water your new planting twice per week in average weather conditions.
 Water more often in extreme drought/heat conditions, water less often in wet weather.
 After the first growing season, your Boxwood shrubs will rarely need supplementary water.

-That’s a good question!
-It’s our responsibility to ship you healthy plants well-matured into their pots.
+It's our responsibility to ship you healthy plants well-matured into their pots.
 We take this responsibility very seriously.
 We carefully choose the best plants in the crop, water them, package them, and get them on the road directly to you!
-If you’re unsatisfied with your order, give us a call at 1-866-618-5659 or send us an email at email@example.com.
-We’ll do whatever we can to make sure you’re happy with your plants.
+If you're unsatisfied with your order, give us a call at 1-866-618-5659 or send us an email at [email protected].
+We'll do whatever we can to make sure you're happy with your plants.